technofocus-pte/agntcAIaccdepth/Day 2/Day-2-Azure-AI-Agents/lab-1.md

 ## Estimated duration : 120 minutes
 ## Lab scenario

 In this hands-on lab, you will set up the necessary environment for building AI Agents.
-You will begin by configuring an AI Project in Azure AI Foundry, followed by deploying a Large Language Model (LLM) and embedding models.
+You will begin by configuring an AI Project in Microsoft Foundry, followed by deploying a Large Language Model (LLM) and embedding models.
 Next, you will establish connectivity from Visual Studio Code to the AI Project.
 Finally, you will perform a simple chat completion call to validate the setup.

 ## Lab Objectives

 In this lab, you will perform:

-- Task 1: Setting up the AI Project in the Azure AI Foundry
+- Task 1: Setting up the AI Project in the Microsoft Foundry
 - Task 2: Deploying an LLM and embedding models
 - Task 3: Install dependencies, create a virtual environment, and create an environment variables file

-## Task 1: Setting up the AI Project in the Azure AI Foundry
+## Task 1: Setting up the AI Project in the Microsoft Foundry

-In this task, you will create and configure an AI Project within Azure AI Foundry.
+In this task, you will create and configure an AI Project within Microsoft Foundry.
 This involves setting up the necessary resources, defining project parameters, and ensuring that the environment is ready for deploying AI models.
 By the end of this task, you will have a fully initialized AI Project, serving as the foundation for further development and experimentation.

 1. Login to Azure Portal at +++https://portal.azure.com+++ using the below credentials.